etan18/Obsidian-Notes/food systems.md

 ### supply chain
+In general, a **supply chain** can be broadly conceptualized as the interaction between various entities which are involved in the flow of products and services to their end customers.

 The food supply chain is unique and consists of many stages:
 1. **Farm**: the actual grower of crops, produce, livestock, etc.
 	- For local farms, farmers markets may make up some portion of the farm's revenue stream.
 While it is expensive to attend a farmer's market (transportation, labor, licensing), farmers are also able to keep 100% of revenue by selling direct-to-consumer, instead of losing a cut to distribution centers.